What is German Bionic?

 European Investment Bank

-Established in 1958 and headquartered in Luxembourg, European Investment Bank (EIB) is the European Union's nonprofit long-term lending and finance institution.
+Established in 1958 and headquartered in Luxembourg, European Investment Bank (EIB) is the European Union's nonprofit long-term lending and finance institution, often supporting strategic infrastructure and innovation projects across the continent.

 What's next for German Bionic?